Cuomo harassment report leads to escalating fallout at Time’s Up and Human Rights Campaign

 How Cuomo’s office sought help from prominent liberal advocates as it pushed to discredit an accuser

-James’s report found that Human Rights Campaign president Alphonso David, a former Cuomo adviser, had helped revise and circulate the draft of a letter meant to undermine the claims of former Cuomo aide Lindsey Boylan.
+James’s report found that Human Rights Campaign president Alphonso David, a former Cuomo adviser, had helped revise a letter meant to undermine the claims of former Cuomo aide Lindsey Boylan.
+After some revisions, he read the letter to other people in an effort to gather signatures.
 He also gave the governor’s aides a memo about an unrelated personnel matter involving Boylan, which he had kept after leaving state government, the report stated.
 Boylan’s personnel file was later shared by Cuomo aides with reporters.

 In their email to staff Monday, Cox and Patterson said they had hired the law firm Sidley Austin LLP to conduct an internal investigation over the next 30 days that “will include consideration of whether Alphonso David’s actions aligned with HRC’s mission and values, as well as with professional and ethical standards.”